How to connect with someone who values intelligence above all else

 Sapiosexuals don’t only have high intellectual standards for their romantic partners.
 They also have the same preferences with platonic relationships.
 Their social group also consists of highly-intelligent people.
 Superficial friendships don’t cut out for them.

 How do you know if you are a sapiosexual?
-Read these six signs and see if you can relate.
+Take a look at these signs and see if you can relate:

 However, you tend to skip the excitement of the honeymoon phase.
 You end up falling in love with someone you already know and are completely comfortable with.
 So one of the downsides in your relationships is having to spice things up or to create a feeling of excitement.